ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 and '$$' signifies map extensibility.
 Typically, map extension requires a convention for code point naming that avoids code-point reuse.
 Well-known code points may be in a registry, such as CoSWID {{-coswid-reg}}.
-Additionally, a range of code points may be reserved for vendor-specific use such as negative integers.
+Any negative integer may be assigned meaning locally to the profile extending the map type.
+Non-negative integers are reserved for IANA to assign meaning globally.

 ### Data Type Extensions